nikolaev-i/raspberry-cluster/readme.md

 I'm going with Ubuntu server and sadly I see this error: ![warning](img/warning.png) Which means that the Pi 2B will not be part of the cluster, since It can't support 64-bit systems.
+I'll have to find another use for it probably monitoring or something.